Alterrell Interactive Fast Food Fast Food's Hidden Sodium Tax

 Source: Rudd Center for Food Policy & Health, Fast Food FACTS 2021 · Nielsen data · University of Connecticut

-"The choice architecture was built.
-By people.
-For reasons."
+"The choice architecture was built by people for clear reasons."

 Fast Food's Hidden Sodium Tax · Alterrell Interactive

-This is not incidental.
 Advertising spend is allocated where return is highest.
-The communities with the least alternatives are the most valuable markets for fast food — and they receive the most advertising exposure for the least healthy options.
+The communities with the least alternatives are the most valuable markets for fast food.
+As a result, they receive the most advertising exposure for the least healthy options.

 Compare Your Order